opendatasoft/ods-documentation/source/api/wfs/intro.rst

      * Multiplicity and use
    * * ``ExceptionText``
      * Text describing specific exception represented by the exceptionCode
-     * Character String type, not empty Value is exception description as defined by individual servers
+     * Character String type, not empty.
+Value is an exception description as defined by individual servers
      * Zero or more (optional).
 Omitted only when no more useful information available
    * * ``exceptionCode``
      * Code representing type of this exception
-     * Character String type, not empty Allowed values are specified by each Implementation Specification and server implementation
+     * Character String type, not empty.
+Allowed values are specified by each implementation specification and server implementation
      * One (mandatory)
    * * ``locator``